top of page

 ABOUT ISABEL

-Her engagement with public policy includes membership on Peru's National Digital Talent Strategy Expert Committee, under the Secretariat of Government and Digital Transformation of the Presidency of the Council of Ministers; consulting work with the United Nations Volunteers Programme in Latin America and the Caribbean; and advisory engagement with Inter-American Development Bank programs supporting women-led STEM ventures.
+Her engagement with public policy and multilateral institutions includes prior membership on Peru's National Digital Talent Strategy Expert Committee, under the Secretariat of Government and Digital Transformation of the Presidency of the Council of Ministers; consulting work with the United Nations Volunteers Programme in Latin America and the Caribbean; and advisory engagement with Inter-American Development Bank programs supporting women-led STEM ventures.
 She is also a Luminary Thinker at RedBoxMe, developed in collaboration with Cartier International.

 THE CORE QUESTION